 Procrastination is a serious problem that reduces one’s productivity.
 Very often it drains one off their energy when tight deadlines are at play.
 Despite that, the majority of people tend to procrastinate occasionally.

 - Could it be that you need to rest and your brain refuses to continue working on your task?
 Try to do some physical exercises or have a bite.
 But please consider healthy food – some nuts or a glass of water might do.
-Maybe it is already lunch time – why not check your schedule?

 - Have you ever considered yourself a perfectionist?
 Could it be that you delay something because you feel you cannot do it in the best possible way?
 Or perhaps you feel that you need to get the best results, and this requires more time?